-The cricket contest between both teams has always been noticed for their competitiveness in all batting, fielding and partnership building techniques.
-England vs South Africa contest is going to take place with the very first and opening match of the World Cup.
+England vs. South Africa contest is going to take place with the very first and opening match of the World Cup.
 Cricket World Cup 12th edition is just about to start at the end of May 2019, will be contested between the top 10 teams according to ICC ODI rankings.

-The most interesting thing happened during ICC mega event when as ICC associate member Kenya qualified for the World Cup in 2003.
+The most exciting thing happened during ICC mega event when, as ICC associate member Kenya qualified for the World Cup in 2003.
 Australia has most title wins with five, West Indies and India twice each, Pakistan and Sri Lanka have won once.

 |England||Eoin Morgan (c), Jos Buttler (wk), Jonny Bairstow, Joe Root, Jason Roy, Ben Stokes, Alex Hales*, Moeen Ali, Joe Denly, Adil Rashid, Mark Wood, David Willey, Chris Woakes, Tom Curran, Liam Plunkett|